Kilimanjaro National Park

 The park generated US$51 million in revenue in 2013, the second-most of any Tanzanian national park, and was one of only two Tanzanian national parks to generate a surplus during the 2012–2013 budget year.
 (The Ngorongoro Conservation Area, which includes the heavily visited Ngorongoro Crater, is not a national park.)
 TANAPA has reported that the park recorded 58,460 tourists during the 2012–2013 budget year, of whom 54,584 were foreigners.
 Of the park's 57,456 tourists during the 2011–2012 budget year, 16,425 hiked the mountain, which was well below the capacity of 28,470 as specified in the park's General Management Plan.

 History

 In the early twentieth century, Mount Kilimanjaro and its surrounding forests were declared a game reserve by the German colonial government.
 In 1921, it was designated a forest reserve.
 In 1973, the mountain above the tree line (about 2700 m) was reclassified as a national park.
 The park was declared a World Heritage Site by the United Nations Educational, Scientific and Cultural Organization in 1987.
 In 2005, the park was expanded to include the entire montane forest, which had been part of the Kilimanjaro Forest Reserve.

+Tourism

+Mount Kilimanjaro is the primary attraction of the park, and summit attempts account for the majority of visitor activity.
+Climbing is permitted only via designated routes and must be undertaken with licensed guides in accordance with park regulations administered by the Tanzania National Parks Authority (TANAPA).

+The officially recognized ascent routes are: